-These policies are attached in the Budget document as annexures and they are in the process of being reviewed so that they will be approved with the Final budget in May 2023.
+These policies are attached in the Budget document as annexures.

 2.4.
 Overview of budget assumptions

 Industry-related rates are used as a baseline for raising estimates for all goods and services to be procured.

 The budget takes into consideration national headline inflation estimates and trends that emerged while implementing the SDBIP in the outgoing financial year.